jofraley/Hacking_JavaScript/labs/jsapi/buffer_with_geometry_engine/lab.md

       };
   ```

-5. We need to capture the event of clicking on the view and call a funtion to generate the cuffer.
+5. We need to capture the event of clicking on the view and call a funtion to generate the buffer.

   ```javascript
     view.on("click", function(event) {